miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 very much.
 In fact, instead of you stealing my 9 essential amino acids, I'll just steal your 9 essential amino acids.
 Comeuppance and turnabout is fair play.
 And if saber-toothedness and claws and fangs in general characterize the geniuses that are felines...
-I mean the gelis genus... then what characterizes us generalist monkeys is our delight in using tools to achieve comeuppance and turnabout.
+I mean the felis genus... then what characterizes us generalist monkeys is our delight in using tools to achieve comeuppance and turnabout.
 No, not just use tools, but to use tools with make-a-joke-of-thy-enemy ironic overtones.
 That's what makes us monkeys.